yomishino/FFXIVAetherCompass/README.md

 Currently supports detecting:
 - Aether Currents
 - Mob Hunt Elite Marks (Notorious Monsters)
+- Gathering Points

 ... and more are on the way.

+**NOTE:** Because most objects/NPCs are not loaded when they are too faraway or when there are too many entities nearby (such as too many player characters), they will not be detected in this case.

 ## Installation